KaufHA/kauf-rgbww-bulbs/enabling-effects.md

 ## Adding Stock Effects

-Edit `kauf-bulb-factory.yaml` and add the following to the end:
+Edit your `kauf-bulb-with-custom-effects.yaml` and add the following to the end:

 ```yaml
 light: